-Recoveries of amounts previously written off are included in 'Allowance for credit losses' in the statement of profit or loss and OCI.
+Recoveries of amounts previously written off are included in 'Allowance for credit losses' in the statement of comprehensive income.

 Financial assets that are written off could still be subject to enforcement activities in order to comply with the Bank's procedures for recovery of amounts due.